Get exclusive premium content! Sign up for a newsletter now!

 21. Earmuffs

-I have this friend whom I have to repeat my questions to, and twice as loud than when first asked because he works with a lot of loud power tools.
+I have this friend whom I have to repeat my questions to, and twice as loudly as when I first asked, because he works with a lot of loud power tools.
 I do too, but earmuffs, you know?

 22. Extension Cord